 The cap on concessional contributions is $25,000 for the financial year 2012-13.

 Your employer productivity contributions are classed as concessional contributions for tax purposes.

 The cap on non-concessional contributions is $150,000 per year or $450,000 over three years.

 Your member contributions are classed as non-concessional contributions for tax purposes.

 Only contributing members of the PSS can transfer money in.
-In order to do this you will need to follow three easy steps:
+In order to do this you will need to follow two easy steps:

 - Tell your old fund that you want to transfer benefits to the PSS.
 If they ask you for the policy number of your new fund you should quote your AGS number.